UdaraAlwis/AzureLearningJourney/DP-900/README.md

 ### Microsoft Fabric

-SaaS with a single open open format in OneLake
+SaaS with a single open format in OneLake

 Single integrated environment